University of Missouri-Columbia professor awarded President’s Award for Economic Development

 Award recognizes faculty for distinguished activity in meeting the University of Missouri's goal of serving as an economic engine for the state

-COLUMBIA, Mo. – University of Missouri System Associate Vice President for Academic Affairs and Graduate Education Leona Rubin today awarded the final of 11 UM System President’s Awards to Hao Li, associate professor of Mechanical and Aerospace Engineering at the University of Missouri-Columbia.
+COLUMBIA, Mo. – University of Missouri System Senior Associate Vice President for Academic Affairs Steve Graham today awarded the fourth of ten UM System President’s Awards to be presented to faculty in 2015 to David Patterson, professor of animal sciences at the University of Missouri-Columbia.

-Rubin — in front of faculty gathered for a College of Engineering meeting — surprised Li with the President’s Award for Economic Development, which includes a $5,000 award.
+Graham — in front of faculty and students gathered for a graduate seminar — surprised Patterson with the President’s Award for Economic Development, which includes a $5,000 award.
 The award recognizes faculty for distinguished activity in meeting the University of Missouri's goal of serving as an economic engine for the state through entrepreneurial innovation.

-The UM System President’s Awards are presented annually to faculty members across the four campuses of the University of Missouri System who have made exceptional contributions in advancing the mission of the university.
+The UM System President’s Awards are presented annually to faculty members across the four campuses of the UM System who have made exceptional contributions in advancing the mission of the university.
+Patterson will be formally recognized by UM System President Tim Wolfe during an awards celebration to be held June 25.

 Can't find what you are looking for?